MayMachluf/MontyHallGui/README.md

 # Installation
 Build main.py.

-Optimized for Windows PC only.
+Optimized and tested on Windows and MacOS.

 ## Credits
 ❤️ Made by